Australian English is a major variety of the English language which is used throughout the country.

-Although it has no official status in the Constitution, Aussie English is the country's de facto official language.
+Although it has no official status in the Constitution, Australian English is the national, and de facto official language.

 There are particular words and phrases that are uniquely Australian, meaningless to many from outside the country, but part of what binds Aussies to each other.

 The history of Aussie English reflects the history of the country as a whole — Aboriginal words, convict slang and words from various migrant groups have all been assimilated.

 Aussies love colloquialisms and word plays.
 The results are often very funny, picturesque, and robust.
 By using this dictionary you will have a better understanding of the aussie personality, and the aussie sense of humour

 It requires a healthy tolerance, a creative mind, and a sense of the absurd.